Humana.Mente

 Humana.Mente – Journal of Philosophical Studies is a quarterly peer-reviewed academic journal of philosophy.
 Each issue focuses on a specific theme, selected from among critical topics in the contemporary philosophical debate, and is edited by a specialist on the subject, usually an emerging researcher with both philosophical and scientific competence.
-The editor-in-chief is Duccio Manetti (University of Florence).
-At present, the journal publishes papers in either English or Italian, but it is also open to contributions in French or German.
+The editor-in-chief is Silvano Zipoli Caiani (University of Florence), the executive editors are Marco Fenici; Federico Boem, and Matteo Galletti.
+At present, the journal publishes papers in English.

+Indexing

+Humana.Mente is indexed in:SCOPUS (Elsevier citation database of peer-reviewed literature); WEB OF SCIENCE (Emerging Sources Citation Index);DOAJ (Directory of Open Access Journals);PhilPapers (Online Research in Philosophy).

+In 2022, according to Scimago Journal and Country Rank, Humana.Mente is ranked within the second quartile of international philosophical journal.

 Sections

 Humana.Mente is organized in four sections: Papers, Book Reviews, Commentaries, and Interviews.
 The Papers section intends to create a wide and stimulating reflection on the topics of the issue.
 Reviews focus on the latest books (dating back not more than 2 years prior to the publication of the issue) that relate to the issue topics.
-By contrast, the Commentaries section wants to re-open the debate on more "classical" books that deal with the issue topics, and possibly suggest a new perspective to interpret them.
+By contrast, the Commentaries section wants to re-open the debate on more “classical” books that deal with the issue topics, and possibly suggest a new perspective to interpret them.
 Interviews are open dialogs with notable scholars.